Pulsar Timing Constraints on the Fermi Massive Black-Hole Binary Blazar Population: The Cosmic Blazar Population and Gravitational-Wave Backgrounds

 \subsection{Blazar subpopulations}

-Blazars consist of two subpopulations: BL Lacertae objects (BL Lacs), which have a relatively featureless optical emission continuum, and flat-spectrum radio quasars (FSRQs), which show optical emission lines.
+Blazars consist of two subpopulations: BL Lacs, which have a relatively featureless optical emission continuum, and FSRQs, which show optical emission lines.
 A12 and A14 obtained models for the blazar luminosity functions for FSRQs and BL Lacs, respectively, which are defined as

 where $L_\gamma$ is the gamma-ray luminosity, $\Gamma$ is the photon index, and ${\rm d}V/{\rm d}z$ is the differential comoving volume per differential redshift.
-We use the luminosity-dependent density evolution model for the observed blazar population that A12 and A14 presents.
+We use the luminosity-dependent density evolution model for the observed blazar population of A12 and A14.
 A12 and A14 also present beaming corrections to these observed luminosity function to obtain intrinsic luminosity functions that represent the parent population of blazars.
 We account for these beaming corrections when we estimate the cosmic merger rate as described in \S \ref{ssec:background}.
-Our main quantity of interest from the luminosity function is the number density of blazars, which we obtain by integrating the luminosity function over all photon indices and luminosities:
+The main quantity of interest extracted from the luminosity function is the number density of blazars, which we obtain by integrating the luminosity function over all photon indices and luminosities:

-The bounds of integration are reported in A12 and A14.
-We plot the number density for the BL Lacs and FSRQs in Figure \ref{fig:density}, considering only the population at redshifts $z\le 2$, which is the approximate redshift limit that PTAs are currently sensitive to.
+Integration boundaries are reported in A12 and A14.
+We plot the number density for the BL Lacs and FSRQs in Figure \ref{fig:density}, considering only the population at redshifts $z\le 2$, which is sufficient to account for the bulk of the GW signal to which PTAs are sensitive to \citep{2008MNRAS.390..192S}.

 As A14 notes, the increase in the BL Lac number density at $z\lesssim 0.5$ is due to contributions from the high-synchrotron-peaked BL Lacs.
 A14 also notes that the turnover in the FSRQ number density at $z\lesssim 0.5$ may imply an evolutionary connection between BL Lacs and FSRQs \citep[e.g.,][]{bottcher_evolutionary_2002,ghisellini_transition_2011}.
 We do not consider such implications in this Letter and solely focus on the binary fraction of each population as independently contributing to the nanohertz GW background.